IsaacAlves7/IsaacAlves7/README.md

 # 🤵🏾‍ Bio

 Hello 🌎!
 I’m currently a DevOps intern and working on my skills at EZOps.cloud.
-My first formal contact with programming was at <a href="">Digital Innovation One</a>, <a href="">freeCodeCamp</a> and <a href="">Datacamp</a>.
+My first formal contact with programming was at <a href="https://web.digitalinnovation.one/users/isaac_alves0720?tab=achievements">Digital Innovation One</a>, <a href="https://www.freecodecamp.org/isaac7">freeCodeCamp</a> and <a href="">Datacamp</a>.
 They're both intensive courses made to everybody that have not had the opportunity to study technology before.

 Challenges bring personal growth and that's as Isaac Newton said: